 The exterior enclosure along the north façade consists of a structural glazing system spanning from the second level through the fourth floor.
 A grand stair runs along this façade, connecting the entry level to the fifth floor.
 A setback at the fifth floor provides an outdoor dining terrace.
 A transparent storefront assembly encloses the fifth floor.
 The ground floor exterior wall consists of a glass storefront system along the west entry and a solid wall with granite cladding and clerestory windows along the north façade.

 The classrooms are equipped like TV studios, complete with sophisticated A/V and multimedia equipment built in for easy, everyday use.
-The new building also stands out in terms of its technical infrastructure and its A/V/multimedia capabilities.
+The new building also stands out in terms of its technical infrastructure and its A/V and multimedia capabilities.
 Custom desks were fabricated offsite to assure the quality of the product as well as to accelerate the schedule by eliminating field installation.

-The team utilized state-of-the-art, laser-accurate and computer-controlled equipment to seamlessly integrate CAD and 3D model designs at the jobsite, enabling the creation of real-time 2D and 3D CAD electrical/A/V systems drawings in the field.
+The team utilized state-of-the-art, laser-accurate and computer-controlled equipment to seamlessly integrate CAD and 3D model designs at the jobsite, enabling the creation of real-time 2D and 3D CAD electrical and A/V systems drawings in the field.

 Pre-turn of the century landmark buildings surround the site, sitting on rubble foundations, and the challenging design called for installation of the slurry wall within six feet of adjacent building lines.
 These conditions required that the walls be approximately three feet thick with additional internal bracing at every floor level.